YuriSizov/boscaceoil-blue/docs/src/effects.md

 # Effects and filters

 While individual instruments only allow you to configure a low-pass filter to adjust their sound, a variety of more interesting effects can be applied to the song overall.
-You can find these extra effects and filters on the `ADVANCED` tab.
+You can find these extra effects and filters in the `ADVANCED` view.

 ![](/images/overview-advanced-view.png)